The year has seen a sea of change in the market and the economy.

 2. Artificial Intelligence

-MarketsandMarkets forecasts the artificial intelligence (AI) market is likely to reach $190.61 billion by 2025, at a CAGR of 36.62%.
+MarketsandMarkets forecasts the global artificial intelligence (AI) market is likely to reach $309.6 billion by 2026, at a CAGR of 39.7%.
 From machine learning and predictive analytics to natural language processing and neural networks, AI applications are growing by the minute.

 There are always higher risks associated with starting businesses or investing in emerging technologies that are fast-evolving.
 For example, security, privacy and ethical issues are some key concerns about various AI-driven technologies and will evolve as the industry matures.
-Anyone working with AI should be prepared to stay nimble and adaptive to market and regulatory forces.
+Prepare to stay nimble and adaptive to market and regulatory forces.

-The new White House administration plans to invest $400 billion over 10 years in clean energy as part of a broad mobilization of public investment.
-According to the Center for Climate and Energy Solutions, renewable energy is the fastest-growing energy source in the U.S. and has increased by 100% between 2000 and 2018.
+According to the Center for Climate and Energy Solutions, renewable energy is the fastest-growing energy source in the U.S.

-Intending to achieve economy-wide net-zero emissions no later than 2050, the government will be taking actions to support green energy solutions such as electric vehicles, solar panels, wind generations, rainwater harvesting systems, energy-smart appliances and technologies that can optimize the use of energy.
-It also is expected to revive many environmental initiatives that were put on the backburner.
+Intending to achieve net-zero emissions no later than 2050, the U.S. government will be taking actions to support green energy solutions, such as promoting the use of electric vehicles, solar panels, wind power generators, rainwater harvesting systems, energy-smart appliances and technologies that can optimize the use of energy.

-Businesses that focus on environmental, social and governance (ESG) are gaining traction.
+In a similar vein, businesses that focus on environmental, social and governance (ESG) are gaining traction.
 The focus on ESG was accelerated with the pandemic, which made many people more aware of how businesses were treating their stakeholders, suppliers, employees and customers.
 Additionally, more consumers are considering the ecological and social impacts of the products they use and are willing to spend more for brands that are environmentally and socially responsible.

 While making ESG investments, you should strike a balance between ethics and performance.
 Also, keep in mind that the definition of “socially responsible” can be subjective.
 Some companies claim to be socially responsible but in practice, they may not meet your expectations.
 Therefore, it’s important to vet your choices before making a decision.

-Recent events have once again highlighted how essential the health care sector is.
-New challenges and diseases will continue to emerge while the aging population in the U.S. and other developed countries will increase the demand for treatments and health-care services for decades to come.
+COVID highlighted how essential the healthcare sector is.
+Of course, new challenges and diseases will continue to emerge.
+Additionally, the aging population in the U.S. and other developed countries will increase the demand for treatments and health care services for decades to come.

-According to the U.S. Bureau of Labor Statistics, employment in health-care occupations is projected to increase 15% from 2019 to 2029 and add about 2.4 million new jobs to the economy.
-Besides businesses that directly deliver healthcare services, companies that support these professionals are also expected to blossom.
+According to the U.S. Bureau of Labor Statistics, employment in health care occupations is projected to increase 13% from 2021-2031 and add about 2 million new jobs to the economy.
+Besides businesses that directly deliver health care services, companies that support these professionals are also expected to blossom.

-However, there are some risks associated with entering or investing in the health-care industry.
+However, some risks are associated with entering or investing in the healthcare industry.
 For example, the shifting insurance policies and Medicare single-payer system, the large number of uninsured Americans, the need to control costs, the myriad of regulatory controls and the increasing influence of consumerism can pose challenges now and in the future.

-The pandemic has accelerated the shift toward telemedicine.
-Both patients and physicians are now recognizing the convenience, cost-savings benefits and ability to improve treatment outcomes offered by this option.
-Not to mention, telemedicine lowers the cost for insurance companies so we can expect them to be promoting virtual consultations for years to come.
+The pandemic also accelerated the shift toward telemedicine, and both patients and physicians are now recognizing the convenience, cost-savings benefits and ability to improve treatment outcomes offered by this option.
+Not to mention, telemedicine lowers the cost for insurance companies.

 The accelerated pace of digital transformation coupled with the rising cost of data breaches means the demand for cybersecurity will continue to climb for the foreseeable future, making this another one of the top growing industries to invest in this year.
 Not to mention, no matter how the economy is performing, the need won’t go away.

-According to Gartner, the global information security market is forecast to grow at a five-year CAGR of 8.5% to reach $170.4 billion in 2022.
+According to Gartner, the global information security market was projected to be $170.4 billion in 2022 alone.
 There are many types of cybersecurity products and services you can offer, such as cloud security, endpoint security, network security, infrastructure protection and more.

 If you decide to enter the industry, be prepared to invest substantially in increasing your team’s capabilities and expertise to stay current with fast-changing regulations, business environment and cybersecurity threats.
 Also, expect some tough competition.
 It’s important to find your unique positioning in the market.

-However, cloud computing’s popularity also makes these platforms a prime target for hackers.
-Any cloud provider or consultant must be prepared to invest more in IT security, data protection and privacy measures in the coming years to stay relevant and competitive while avoiding potential liability issues.
+Be prepared to invest in IT security, data protection and privacy measures in the coming years to stay relevant and competitive while avoiding potential liability issues if breaches occur.

 According to Statista, the global market for IoT end-user solutions will reach nearly $1.6 trillion by 2025.
-There are IoT opportunities everywhere you look — from medical devices and supply chain management to manufacturing and retail, the number of IoT use cases is growing exponentially and the demand for support or new solutions will continue to increase.
+IoT opportunities are everywhere you look — from medical devices and supply chain management to manufacturing and retail.
+Additionally, the demand for support or new solutions will continue to increase.

-This relatively new field comes with its own set of challenges.
-For example, consumer-grade IoT devices often create security liabilities, the fragmented IoT technologies can result in connectivity or integration issues and many solutions have still yet to achieve long-term usability.
+This relatively new field comes with its own set of challenges, however.
+For example, consumer-grade IoT devices often create security liabilities, fragmented IoT technologies can result in connectivity or integration issues and many solutions have still yet to achieve long-term usability.

-No matter which industry you decide to enter or invest in, it’s important that you do your due diligence to understand the business environment and market landscape as well as your capabilities or those who are leading the company you’re considering investing in.
+No matter which industry you decide to enter or invest in, do your due diligence to understand the business environment and market landscape.
+Also, consider your capabilities or those of the people leading the company you’re considering investing in.

-You should thoroughly analyze the competitors or industry participants, distribution patterns and purchasing behaviors.
-When you conduct market research, use different resources to help you gain a comprehensive understanding of an industry.
-These can include trade associations, online resources, government guidance, community organizations, financial and business service firms, and more.
+Thoroughly analyze the competitors or industry participants, distribution patterns and purchasing behaviors.
+Also, when you conduct market research, use different resources to help you gain a comprehensive understanding of an industry.
+These can include trade associations, online resources, government guidance, community organizations, financial and business service firms and more.

-Lastly, don’t forget to consider the larger social and economic context as well as how unexpected events could impact an industry and your business in the future so you can ensure long-term success.
+Lastly, don’t forget to consider the larger social and economic context as well as how unexpected events could impact an industry and your business in the future to ensure long-term success.